sascha432/i2c_uart_bridge/README.md

 ### Locking and acknowledgement

 Locking and acknowledgement is currently not implemented.
-The serial communication is based in 2 wires, without any other signal like DTS, RTS etc... which would required additonal serial communication and cause a lot overhead and delays.
+The serial communication is based on 2 wires, without any other signal like RTS, CTS, DTR...
 This might lead to collisions in master/master mode if both masters are sending data at the same time.
 The data becomes invalid and both transmissions are discarded.

 ### Collisions

 A master can request data and receive transmissions at the same time without collissions.
 If a slave responds after the master aborted the request cause of a timeout and requesting data from another slave, this might lead to a collison and both transmissions would be discarded.
-These problems only occur with low serial bandwith and high concurrency.
+These problems only occur with low serial bandwidth and high concurrency.

-I suggest to implement random timeouts, delays and retries on the master side, which should sufficiently mitigate the issue.
+My suggestion is to implement random timeouts, delays and retries on the master side, which should sufficiently mitigate the issue.
+An optional checksum can ensure data integrity.

+### Sharing the serial port with multiple devices

+The signal between devices should be TTL level with a single converter to RS232, if required.
+To avoid shorts and high currents, different TX pins should not be connected directly together but with a 1-10KOhm resistor.
+Idle master and slaves should set the TX pin to a high impedance state or using the internal pullup resistor (i.e. ATmega328p 20-50kOhm).

+Another option for devices that cannot set TX to a high impedance state, is to use several input pins for TX and trigger an interrupt on level change.
+As long as one of the input pins is low, the TX pin will be set to low as well.
+A resistor in series to protect the input pins is recommended.

+If a lot other data is transferred over the port serial port (like debug messages) it is recommended to enable the checksum to avoid corrupted data.